DigitalGlobe/mltools/examples/polygon_classify_cnn/README.md

 ### Training the Network

 Before training the network, make sure to create a 'models' folder in the directory from which you will be running the training.
-The model will automatically save the weights after each epoch of training to this directory.
-You will get an IO error if you omit this step:
+The model will automatically save the weights after each epoch of training to this directory. *You will get an IO error if you omit this step*:

         >> mkdir models